AviatrixSystems/avxlabs-docs/docs/ace-bridge/_sources/docs/home.md

-# Welcome to ACE Operations "Let's Troubleshoot Together" Session
+# Welcome to ACE Operations "Let's Troubleshoot Together" Lab

 The objective behind this section is to collaborate together on a pre-built scenario to put in practice some of the troubleshooting techniques and tools you have learned and benefit from the real power of the Aviatrix platform.